thpglobal/mcld/README.md

 ## Adapted from the thptheme, which was adapted from untheme

 ## Roadmap
-* Design a homepage that is full width with a hero
+* Design a homepage that is full width with a hero using the Cover block
+* duplicate the classes used by the Cover block for page hero images.

 ### Theme for THP websites starting in 2021